mario33881/windows_configs/applications.md

 - windows-terminal: better terminal for Windows.
 Allows to open multiple tabs.
 Can handle command prompts, powershell, WSL, ...
 - yt-dlp: download videos.
 It also allows to convert them into audio files
 - zoxide: intelligent alternative to cd.
 Fast path traversal thanks to its history of paths
+- JetBrains Mono: JetBrains font for CLI shells
+- PowerShell: install the latest version of PowerShell (has suggestions based on command history out of the box)

 ### Developer tools